lcim/lcim/README.md

 - 👋 Hi, I’m @lcim
-- 👀 I’m interested in becoming a full stack developer
+- 👀 A frontend developer and becoming a full stack soon
-- 🌱 I’m currently learning javascript, css, react...
+- 🌱 I’m currently good at javascript, css, react...
 - 💞️ I’m looking to collaborate on the above areas and similar
 - 📫 Contact me on github or lcim1104@gmail.com